Crooke Village

 In October 2009, The Crooke Village Residents Association was formed and is open to all residents in the village.

 Already, we have a representative on the Shevington Parish Council and representation on the Shevington & District Community Association.
-We are also working closely with local Councilors and with various departments within the Wigan Metro.
+We are also working closely with local Councilors and with various departments within the Wigan council.

 As resident and members of the association, we have taken pride in our village and have worked hard to make the village look more tidy and clean.
 We started by clearing away the excess shrubery from aroung the land where the tippler used to stand, by widening overgrown foot paths, planting trees and bulbs, cutting down some dead trees and generally improving the appearance of the village.